Matrixek/currency-convertor-react/README.md

 ## About my page
 ---
-Currency calculator allows converting amount in PLN to one of three currencies: Euro,Dollar,Britse Pond.
+Currency calculator have actuall date and allows converting amount in PLN to one of three currencies: Euro,Dollar,Britse Pond.
 After convert calculator show result of converting.Calculator can clear the form.

 ## Techniques
 ---